HARINANDHAN/javascript-vanilla-apps/README.md

 # javascript-vanilla-apps
-Bunch of apps developed in plain vanilla javascript
+Bunch of apps developed in plain vanilla javascript ... and the occasional jQuery